Digital Design Dearadh Digiteach

 Equipment Requirements

-- Broadband internet with a minimum download speed of 25 Mbps
+• Internet Connection: A broadband connection with a minimum download speed of 25 Mbps.

 The minimum entry requirement for standard entrants to the programme is a Second Class Honours Grade 2.
 In the event of a student not attaining this standard level, students must achieve an acceptable standard for entry by other means approved by the QQI.